Are you looking for solo female travel trips?

 Most of Europe is the same, although some places may be a little bit more hassle if you don’t speak the language.
 But places that cater to tourists always have people who speak English so it’s not a huge deal; just learn a few key phrases before you go.

-There are tons of young people travel to Europe every year so it’s especially good for younger solo women, very easy to meet people and make friends.
+There are tons of young people that travel to Europe every year so it’s especially good for younger solo women, very easy to meet people and make friends.
 Western Europe, in general, has really low crime rates (have to watch out for pickpockets in some places, but that’s what a money belt is for!)

 A really good way to meet people is to go on a backpacker’s tour, which is designed for younger, independent travelers.
 I did a MacBackpackers tour of Scotland during my trip and met some really awesome people I still keep in touch with.” – Kaylin Stepens